 - Running real-life experimentation through four pilots, each bringing together publics toward a collective awareness of localities and enrichment of MAZI toolkit.

 - Facilitating interdisciplinary and transdisciplinary interactions around MAZI toolkit and important questions around the role of ICTs in everyday life.

 - Actively contributing towards the wider community that are promoting and studying the use of DIY Networking as the main infrastructure for location-based collective awareness.

-We are currently carrying out the following activities:
+IET carried out the following activities:

 - Exploring the state of the art and deployed initial experimental MAZI zones using existing free software applications.